aallam/aallam.github.io/_posts/2019-06-08-kotlin-coroutines-basics.md

     println("Done")
 }
 ```
-It is possible to do better ?
-Yes !
+It is possible to do better?
+Yes!
 By moving the `runBlocking`  to wrap the execution of the main function:
 ```kotlin
 fun main() = runBlocking {
     println("Start")